mountainkidai/MountainKidValley/README.md

 **Challenges We Aim to Solve**

--Education for everyone to become engineers at thinking.
+Education for everyone to become engineers at thinking.

--Support for startups and innovations / Inventions.
+Support for startups and innovations / Inventions.

--Environmental sustainability.
+Environmental sustainability.

--Rural employment and infrastructure.
+Rural employment and infrastructure.

--Nutrition and Healthy food for everybody.
+Nutrition and Healthy food for everybody.

--Farming tools for everyone to do organic farming at fingertips.
+Farming tools for everyone to do organic farming at fingertips.

--Modern Tools with AI & Blockchain to run Himachal Tourism and Startup Ecosystem.
+Modern Tools with AI & Blockchain to run Himachal Tourism and Startup Ecosystem.